Clem0908/Win10-tweaks/README.md

 - `.\Microsoft.MicrosoftEdge_[version_number]_remove`

-## Remove the entry in the Start Menu:
+We can also remove the entry in the Start Menu:

 - Search for Edge